-Harald, DL2EWN's motivation was to create a software defined radio platform which can receive and transmit on all amateur HF bands (160m-10m).
-The receiver shall have very good characteristics and the transmitter shall be capable to deliver a clean 1 Watt signal for a serious usage on the bands.
-The whole transceiver shall be located on a single PCB, but maintaining the flexibility to use the receiving part without having assembled the transmitting path.
-Having in mind that the FA-SDR-TRX will be assembled by a lot of Hams with different skills, reproducibility of it's performance was an important requirement.
+Harald, DL2EWN’s motivation was to create a software defined radio platform that can receive and transmit on all amateur HF bands (160m-10m).
+The receiver shall have very good characteristics and the transmitter shall be capable to deliver a clean 1 Watt signal for serious usage on the bands.
+The whole transceiver shall be located on a single PCB but maintaining the flexibility to use the receiving part without having assembled the transmitting path.
+Having in mind that the FA-SDR-TRX will be assembled by a lot of Hams with different skills, reproducibility of its performance was an important requirement.
 Even if the kit contains SMD components, all of them will be pre-mount on the PCB to simplify assembly.
 A modular design and the use of inexpensive and widely available components shall ensure an affordable price.

 The fundamental components of the FA-SDR-TRX are illustrated in the drawing below:

 The transceiver consists out of the 7 major components: